1927 World Series: Pittsburgh Pirates

 The 1927 Pittsburgh Pirates were by no means a weak team, but they certainly suffer in comparison with their American League rivals.
 The Pirates went 94–60 for manager Donie Bush during the regular season, finishing 1 1/2 games ahead of the defending World Champions St. Louis Cardinals.

 The Pirates also had their share of future Hall of Famers, but they were not quite of the caliber of those of the Yankees.
-The team's best hitter was right fielder Paul "Big Poison" Waner, who hit a league-leading .380 and drove in 131 runs, also a league-leading total.
+The team's best hitter was right fielder Paul "Big Poison" Waner, who hit a league-leading .380 and drove in 131 runs, also a league-leading total, and hit a team high 9 home runs.
 His brother, rookie center fielder Lloyd "Little Poison" Waner hit .355 and scored a league-leading 133 runs, in spite of his almost complete lack of power (he collected just 25 extra-base hits in over 650 plate appearances).
-Third baseman Pie Traynor hit .342 and drove in over 100 runs, joining shortstop Glenn Wright who also topped the century mark.
+Third baseman Pie Traynor hit .342 and drove in over 100 runs, joining shortstop Glenn Wright who also topped the century mark and like Paul also hit 9 home runs.
 However, Wright and Paul Waner also led the team in home runs with 9 each, underscoring the huge difference in power with their rivals: the Pirates hit 54 home runs as a team, fewer than Babe Ruth by himself, and barely a third as many as the Yankees' 158.

 Other solid hitters for the Pirates included first baseman Joe Harris, who hit .326 with 73 RBI, second baseman George Grantham (.305) and left fielder Clyde Barnhart (.319).
 In fact, catcher Johnny Gooch, who hit .258, was the only regular besides Wright to hit below .300, and back-up outfielder Kiki Cuyler added his own .309 average in 285 at-bats to the parade, as the Pirates batted .305 as a team—pitchers included.

 The Pirates' pitching was not as dominant.
 Two veterans of the 1925 World Championship team, Lee Meadows and Ray Kremer both posted 19 wins, with Kremer leading the league with a 2.47 ERA.
 Carmen Hill had pitched part of six seasons in the majors before 1927, never winning more than three games.
 In 1927, he put everything together, winning a team-leading 22 games against 11 losses, with a 3.24 ERA at age 31.
 Vic Aldridge went 15–10 as the fourth starter, but his 4.25 ERA was well over the league average.
 In the bullpen, Johnny Miljus put together a good season, posting a 1.90 ERA in 76 innings, with an 8–3 record.